wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    Many managers do not encourage skill advancement ahead of need because they are afraid of losing their people to other teams or companies.

-   Many managers discourage skill advancement ahead of need as a budgetary savings tactic.
+   Many managers discourage skill advancement ahead of need to save money.
 This is reflected in hiring of contract workers (without benefits) who are not expected to be around long enough to learn.

 1. Pay for on-line training and certifications for anyone to build foundational knowledge and skills (in operating systems, security, networking, cloud, etc.).